nir0k/blackbox_exporter/README.md

 `/-/config` endpoints will return an error until the configuration is loaded.

 The current configuration can be inspected via `/-/config` (or `/config`) endpoint.
+Posting a full YAML configuration to the same endpoint will replace the stored configuration in PostgreSQL and trigger a reload.
+Both viewing and updating the configuration honor any authentication configured via `--web.config.file`.

 ### TLS and basic authentication